MatiRosen/Numerico/README.md

 library(Numerico)
 ```

 Now you can start using all the functions provided by the Numerico package in your R environment.
-To learn more about a specific function, use ?Numerico::func to see its description, arguments, and return value.
+To learn more about a specific function, use help(func) to see its description, arguments, and return value.

 ## Available Functions
 Here are the functions available in the Numerico package: